theopn/dotfiles/README.md

 - Handmade statusline

 ## NeoVim
 NeoVim is my IDE for C, Lua, Python, and other languages.
-Plug-ins are managed by Packer.
+All the configurations are written in Lua, and Plug-ins are managed by Packer!
 - TokyoNight theme
 - Lualine
 - Treesitter and NvimTree